Goldinyan/Obsidian/ MyLife/Katniss Fragmentation after Everything.md

 # Katniss Fragmentation after Everything

 Katniss killing Coin resolves the ongoing Climax, which some might expected, Katniss then going back to District 12, meeting Peeta and resolving in a rather "Happy End".
 Two movies, and still one important event is completely omitted.
+Katniss losing her mind.

+After Katniss shoot Coin, she is thinking to herself: "Yes, I will get executed for this".
+To not get tortured and get robbed of her one thing she still has in her own hands: Taking her own life.
+She realizes her only way out.
+The Nightlock pill.
+So she tries taking it, but Peeta, seeing this, takes the pill away removing her only chance.
+She gets dragged